 NOTE!
-For List 1 and 2 shelves only (1RU high), an open fuse will not activate the fuse/circuit breaker alarm unless a load is present on the load terminals.
-For all shelves equipped with battery disconnect circuit breakers, an open battery disconnect circuit breaker will not activate the fuse/circuit breaker alarm unless a battery (or temporary test load) is connected to the system battery terminals.
+For all shelves equipped with battery disconnect circuit breakers, an open battery disconnect circuit breaker will not activate the fuse/circuit breaker alarm unless a battery (or a temporary test load) is connected to the system battery terminals.

 - 1. Verify system is operating and no alarms are present. - 2.
 Verify the NCU displays the Main screen.
 If not, press ESC repeatedly to return to the Main screen. - 3.
 Open the front door of the Distribution Unit at the right-hand side of the shelf.